 - The integration of ERP and tax is critical

-How COVID exposed supply chain vulnerabilities
+How the pandemic exposed supply chain vulnerabilities

 COVID-19 exposed many manufacturers to supply chain disruption.
 China was the first country to suffer significant disruption as a result of coronavirus, meaning travel restrictions, labor shortages, and logistical challenges impacted supply chains.